Echogene/Jokatu/README.md

 Some playing about with the Spring framework.
 Experimentation includes but is not limited to:

+- Spring Boot
-- Authentication with Mozilla Personæ
+- Authentication with Mozilla Personï¿½
 - Server-sent events
+- Groovy templates
+- Less